 San Diego Cyber Clinic

-The San Diego Cyber Clinic is a unique collaboration between nonprofit Cyber Center of Excellence (CCOE) and multiple academic institutions including San Diego State University, California State University San Marcos and National University – the only multi-institution clinic in the Consortium with a nonprofit industry partner leading the charge to source clients across the public and private sectors.
+The San Diego Cyber Clinic is a unique collaboration between Cyber Center of Excellence (CCOE) California State University San Marcos, National University and San Diego State University.
+The only multi-institution clinic in the Consortium of Cybersecurity Clinics with a nonprofit industry partner leading the charge is training students to service clients across the public and private sectors in the San Diego region.

 Lisa Easterly, President & CEO, Cyber Center of Excellence (CCOE)